freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-css-colors-by-building-a-set-of-colored-markers/step-094.md

 Finally, for the blue marker's `box-shadow` property, replace the named color with the `hsla` function.
 Use the values `223` for hue, `59%` for saturation, `31%` for lightness, and `0.8` for the alpha channel.

-And with that, your color markers set is complete!
+And with that, your set of colored markers is complete!
 Well done.

 # --hints--